filiabel/design_ideation_experiment/data_analysis/README.md

 Screenshot of each unique wordset routine is included in folder `images`.
 This can be useful for plotting heatmaps, scanpath or other visualizations above the stimuli for context.

+## Transcription analysis
+Using Python library `SpaCy`, all transcriptions were run through their text processing pipeline.
+Extracting the lemma (root word) of each word, one could find the most frequen words across all problem/wordset/stimuli combinations.

+After this, the intersection of words across all stimuli within a problem/wordset was calculated to see which words (and thus partly ideas) were prevalent indepent of stimuli.

 ## Visualization examples
 ### Heatmaps
 _Aggregated heatmaps across stimuli and wordset for all participants._